 Usually, DNS queries are quite small and consist of around 50-100 bytes of data.

-Generally, a DNS query is send with a UDP packet that is transmitted by the client to the server.
+Generally, a DNS query is sent with a UDP packet that is transmitted by the client to the server.
 This is primarily for performance reasons as UDP is generally considered much faster than other standard network protocols.
 If for whatever reason, the server does not reply however, the client might attempt to retry the connection via a TCP connection.

 A server might also request the client to re-send the query using TCP in case the DNS response does not fit into a UDP packet.
 This allows the server to upgrade the connection to return long responses.